Canute Curtis

-Canute J. Curtis (born August 4, 1974) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for six seasons during the 1990s and early 2000s.
-He played college football for West Virginia University, where he was a consensus All-American.
-He was drafted in the 1997 NFL Draft, and played professionally for the Cincinnati Bengals.
-Curtis is a former defensive line coach at Towson University.
+Canute J. Curtis (born August 4, 1974) is an American former professional football player who was a linebacker for six seasons with the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers, earning consensus All-American honors in 1996.
+He was selected by the Cincinnati Bengals in the sixth round of the 1997 NFL draft.

+After his playing career, he became a coach for multiple college programs.

-Early years
+Early life

 Curtis was born in Amityville, New York.
 He attended Farmingdale High School in Farmingdale, New York, where he played for the Farmingdale high school football team.

 College career

 Curtis attended West Virginia University, where he played for the West Virginia Mountaineers football team from 1993 to 1996.
 As a senior in 1996, Curtis led the nation's top-ranked defense by setting the Mountaineers' single-season record for quarterback sacks with 16.5, and also made 11 tackles for a loss.
 He totaled 67 tackles, forced two fumbles, and had an interception.
 Curtis was recognized as a consensus first-team All-American, and was named the Big East Conference Defensive Player of the Year.
 He was also among the finalists for the Dick Butkus Award for best college linebacker and for the Bronko Nagurski Award for best college defensive player.
 Curtis finished his career as WVU's all-time sack leader with 33.5 sacks.

 He also became a member of Alpha Phi Alpha fraternity.

+In 2011, Curtis was inducted into the West Virginia University Sports Hall of Fame.